Axway/amplify-central/content/en/docs/saas_api_gateway/backend_TLS.md

 weight: 60
 date: 2019-10-16
 ---
-This topic explains how to configure TLS for requests to your back-end API.
+Configure TLS for requests to your back-end API.

 ## Before you start